crate/cloud-reference/docs/azure-plans.rst

 2 or 3.
 Because the hardware capacity in each plan is different, a scale unit in the **Development** plan is of a different size (in terms of storage, memory, and computation) than a scale unit in the **General Purpose Pro** plan.
-But scaling within each plan - so between the minimum capacity for that plan and the maximum capacity for that plan - is made easy by the division into scale units, each of which corresponds to one DTU.
+But scaling within each plan (i.e., between the minimum capacity for that plan and the maximum capacity for that plan) is made easy by the division into scale units, each of which corresponds to one DTU.

 An overview showing the range in terms of capacity of each plan, within which the scaling of that plan operates, can be found on the `Azure offer page`_.